Nonparametric Variable Screening with Optimal Decision Stumps: Experiments

 In this section, we conduct computer experiments of SDI with synthetic data.
 As there are many existing empirical studies of the related MDI measure \citep{kazemitabar2017variable,li2019debiased,louppe2014understanding,louppe2013understanding,lundberg2018consistent,strobl2007bias,wang2016experimental,wei2015variable}, we do not aim for comprehensiveness.

-Our first set of experiments compare the performance of SDI with SPAM, SIS, and Lasso.
-In Section \ref{partial}, we assess performance based on {\it partial recovery} (proportion of the true support recovered) while in Section \ref{exact}, we instead assess performance based on {\it exact recovery} (probability that the support is recovered exactly).
-To ensure a fair comparison between SDI and other variable selection algorithms, we assume a priori knowledge of the true sparsity level $ s $, and we incorporate $ s $ into Lasso and SPAM by specifying the model degrees of freedom in advance.
-These simulations are similar to those in \citep{kazemitabar2017variable} and \citep{ravikumar2009spam}, and were conducted in R using the packages \texttt{rpart} for SDI, \texttt{SAM} for SPAM, \texttt{SIS} for SIS, and \texttt{glmnet} for Lasso with default settings.
-Finally, our second set of experiments, in Section \ref{gamma_n_2}, deals with the case when the sparsity level is unknown, whereby we demonstrate the empirical performance of the permutation and elbow methods from Section \ref{gamma_n}.
+Our first set of experiments compare the performance of SDI with SIS, NIS, Lasso, and SPAM, MDI for a single CART decision tree, and MDI for a random forest.
+In Section \ref{exact}, we assess performance based on the probability of {\it exact support recovery}.
+To ensure a fair comparison between SDI and the other algorithms, we assume a priori knowledge of the true sparsity level $ s $, which is incorporated into Lasso and SPAM by specifying the model degrees of freedom in advance.
+These simulations were conducted in R using the packages \texttt{rpart} for SDI, \texttt{SAM} for SPAM, \texttt{SIS} for SIS, and \texttt{glmnet} for Lasso with default settings.
+We also compute two versions of MDI: MDI RF using the package \texttt{randomForest} with \texttt{ntrees = 100} and MDI CART (based on a pruned CART decision tree) using the package \texttt{rpart} with default settings.
+The source code from \citep{fan2011nonparametric} was used to conduct experiments with NIS.

+The second set of experiments, in Section \ref{gamma_n_2}, deals with the case when the sparsity level $ s $ is unknown, whereby we demonstrate the empirical performance of the permutation and elbow methods from Section \ref{gamma_n}.